rtts/django-simplecms/README.md

 ## Architecture

 SimpleCMS has a rather unique take on Django's MVT architecture.
-Contrary to 'regular' Django websites, SimpleCMS allows you to write a view for each *section*, rather than for each *page* on your website.
-On which pages these sections appear, and in which order, is left to the content editor rather than the programmer.
-The included edit interface lets the users assign sections to pages and fill sections with content.
+Contrary to "regular" Django websites, it allows you to write a view for each *section*, rather than for each *page* on your website.
+On which pages these sections appear, and in which order, is left to the content editors rather than the programmer.
+The included edit interface lets them assign sections to pages and fill sections with content.

 Here's an example `views.py` of an app using SimpleCMS: